MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/nvramlocked.png">
 </kbd>

-This section is divided into four sections.
-The first three labels represent different NVRAM store types.
-Each store type will appear green when empty, orange when data is present, and grey when the store is not found.
-The last item indicates the EFI Lock status.
-If the lock is green, the EFI does not have a Message Authentication Code (MAC) and is likely not locked.
-If the lock is red, a Message Authentication Code (MAC) was found, indicating that the EFI is likely password locked.
+This section is divided into four items.
+The first three items represent different NVRAM store types, indicating their status.
+Each store type will appear white when empty, green when data is present, and grey when the store is not found.

+The padlock item represents EFI Lock status.
+If the padlock icon is green and unlocked, it signifies that a Message Authentication Code (MAC) was not found, indicating that the EFI is likely not locked.
+Conversely, if the padlock icon is red and locked, it suggests that a Message Authentication Code (MAC) was found, indicating that the EFI is likely password locked.

 ---